TimtheStew/AudioSpectrumVisualizer/README.md

 		UBUNTU--------------UBUNTU-------------------UBUNTU-------------UBUNTU------

-## FFT Program Operation Description:
+## FFT Program Operation Description
 	### The Fast Fourier Transform in General:
 		- The fft is an O(nlogn) time complexity algorithm for computing the discrete Fourier transform (the discrete analog of the continous Fourier Transform)